RENOMIZER/ytm-dlp-gui/README.md

 ## Why is it a thing?
 Main reason: I wanted a convinient tool for donloading music off YouTube since most online services dows not include the functionality I desired.

 Secondary reason: For practice.
-I never developed any desktop apps before so I thought that this project would to a good opportunity to gain some experience in that field.
+I never developed any desktop apps before so I thought that this project would be a good opportunity to gain some experience in that field.

 ## How to use it?